engineyard/ey-docs/pages/database-password.md

 Here are some example database.yml files.

-* For a MySQL database
+* For a MySQL master database

         production:
 	      adapter:   mysql2